hitode7456/vim-jsm/README.md

 Write the following line in .vimrc

 	NeoBundle 'g-yanagi/vim-jsm'

+and autocmd command

+    autocmd BufNewFile,BufRead *.jsm    set ft=jsm

-And Execute `NeoBundleInstall` on Vim command line.
+And Execute `NeoBundleInstall` or `NeoBundleUpdate` on Vim command line.

 	:NeoBundleInstall